Ranting man apparently takes hostages at Texas synagogue | Law-Order

 - United States

-Authorities say a man apparently took hostages Saturday during services at a synagogue near Fort Worth, Texas.
+Authorities said a man apparently took hostages Saturday during services at a Texas synagogue where the suspect could be heard ranting angrily in a livestream before the feed cut out.

-The Colleyville Police Department tweeted Saturday afternoon that it was conducting SWAT operations at the address of Congregation Beth Israel.
+The Colleyville Police Department tweeted Saturday afternoon that it was conducting SWAT operations at the address of Congregation Beth Israel, northeast of Fort Worth.

+At least four hostages were believed to be inside the synagogue, according to two law enforcement officials who were not authorized to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity.
+The synagogue's rabbi was believed to be among the hostages, one of the officials said.

+Authorities are still trying to discern a precise motive for the attack.
+The hostage-taker was heard demanding the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaeda, who was convicted of trying to kill U.S. military officers while in custody in Afghanistan, one of the law enforcement officials said.
+Siddiqui is in federal prison in Texas.

 FBI Dallas spokeswoman Katie Chaumont said an FBI SWAT team was also at the scene and that crisis negotiators had been communicating with someone inside the synagogue.
 But she could not say whether the person was armed and she declined to describe what the person had said to authorities, citing operational sensitivity.

-Police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighbourhood soon after that, Chaumont said.
+Police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon after that, Chaumont said.

 “It's an evolving situation, and we have a lot of law enforcement personnel on scene,” Chaumont said.